thewizster/BabyKeyboard/README.md

 - .NET 8.0

 ## Roadmap

-- Draw random shapes on the screen
-- Play random sounds
-- Test on Linux and OSX
+- Test on mobile, Linux and OSX